tobyhodges/fair-research-software/index.md

 site: sandpaper::sandpaper_site
 ---

-This repository contains a short (2-day) course teaching tools and practices for producing and sharing quality, sustaiable and [FAIR
+This repository contains a short (2-day) course teaching tools and practices for producing and sharing quality, sustainable and [FAIR
 (Findable, Accessible, Interoperable and Reusable) research software][fair-software] to support open and reproducible research.

 ## Target Audience

-- Post-graduate students or early career researchers who are starting their research projects and want to develop software to support their research using established best practices
+- Post-graduate students or early career researchers who are starting/working on research projects and want to develop FAIR (Findable, Accessible, Interoperable and Reusable) software to support their research using established reproducibility practices
-- Researchers who had foundational software training before but wish to refresh, reinforce or improve their skills and practices in the wider context of FAIR research and sharing and writing software for open and reproducible research
+- Researchers who had foundational software training before but wish to refresh, reinforce or improve their skills and practices in the wider context of FAIR research software for open and reproducible research

 ## Learning Objectives